james-a-rob/KodaStream/README.md

 - **Simulated live**: Stream pre-recorded content as if it were live.
 - **Playlist curation**: Create and manage playlists for continuous streaming.
 - **VOD (Video on Demand)**: Allow users to watch content on-demand.
+- **Timed overlays**: Overlay images, text and CTAs at specific intervals.
+- **Stream analytics**: View detailed analytics for your streams.
 - **Content scheduling**: Schedule streams to start at specific times.
 - **Loop live streams forever**: Keep your stream running without interruptions.
-- **Timed overlays**: Display overlay graphics at specific intervals.
 - **User-friendly management UI**: Easy-to-use interface for managing content.
-- **Stream analytics**: View detailed analytics for your streams.
 - **HLS broadcasting**: Broadcast over the HLS protocol, ensuring compatibility with most devices.
 - **Scalable**: Scales horizontally and vertically to support growing audiences.
 - **CDN compatibility**: Works seamlessly with popular content delivery networks (CDNs).